How To Record PowerPoint Presentations With Audio: Two Simple Methods Explained Step by Step

 Convert text to speech

-Follow this guide if you don’t want to record your own voice but need a narration for your presentation.
+Use this approach if you don’t want to record your own voice or that of a voice-over artist, but need to record and play narrations for your presentations.

 1. Click Manage Narration on the iSpring Suite Max toolbar.